 Harness visualization of a pipeline:

 Currently, Spinnaker does not support declarative pipelines or configuration-as-code.

-Harness provides full support for declarative pipelines via YAML and thru Git sync for version-control.
+Harness provides full support for declarative pipelines via YAML and through Git sync for version-control.
 This means operators have bi-directional sync between harness YAML and our UI.

 Both Spinnaker and Harness provide out-of-the-box for deployment strategies like Blue/Green (Red/Black), Canary, and Rolling deployments.
 You can also choose and define a custom deployment strategy in both products.

-With Harness, it’s possible to build a canary deployment from scratch in just 4 minutes and Blue/Green deployments.
+With Harness, it’s possible to build a canary deployment from scratch in just 4 minutes and Blue/Green deployments for Kubernetes.